Harshavardhan05-in/chat-app/README.md

-### **SkillSwap – Real-Time Chat Application (MERN Stack)**
+### **Real-Time Chat Application (MERN Stack)**

-SkillSwap is a full-stack real-time chat application built using the MERN stack and Socket.IO, designed to deliver fast, secure, and seamless communication between users.
+It is a full-stack real-time chat application built using the MERN stack and Socket.IO, designed to deliver fast, secure, and seamless communication between users.

 The application supports private and group conversations, real-time message delivery, and media sharing with a modern and responsive user interface.